-State chapters serve as a vehicle to support, enhance, and honor the incredible work of state PSI coordinators and serves as a bridge between those providers who are called to help women and families navigate the many faces of perinatal mood disorders and the women and families themselves.
+State chapters serve as a vehicle to support, enhance, and honor the dedicated work of state PSI coordinators and serve as a bridge between providers who help families navigate the many faces of perinatal mood disorders and the women and families themselves.

 The philosophy of PSI State Chapters is built on supporting and encouraging all within the state structure to come together for the greater cause of helping women and their families.
 There are many right ways to support women and families.
-With open dialog and sharing about services and practices PSI state chapters’ fosters innovative practices and ideas that can then be shared between state chapters.
+With open dialogue and sharing about services and practices, PSI state chapters foster innovative practices and ideas that can then be shared between state chapters.

-Listed below are the states that have a state chapter in place.
-The process is easy and just takes a few dedicated people to get started.
-PSI provides the framework and step by step instructions for getting started and we are always here to talk with anyone who wants to know more about getting the PSI state chapter in their state started.
+The map below shows states that have a state chapter in place.
+The process of becoming a chapter is easy and just takes a few dedicated people to get started.
+PSI provides the framework and step-by-step instructions for getting started, and we are here to talk with anyone who wants to know more about getting their PSI state chapter started.